Opinion | Wrong To Delay Vijay 'Sarkar', Two Leaves Must Blow The Whistle

 As the dust refuses to settle in Tamil Nadu and Tamilaga Vettri Kazhagam (TVK) chief C Joseph Vijay stakes a claim to form the government, there is high drama.
 His swearing-in has been delayed by the governor, which is perceived as the BJP sending a message of "non-cooperation" to Vijay, who has received and accepted the support of the Congress's five MLAs in the state.

 TVK sources indicated this is the BJP telling them that if they ally with the Congress, the BJP won't make the road ahead easy.
-Vijay does not have a simple majority yet.
+Vijay does not have an absolute majority yet.
 However, there have been ample precedents, and it is incumbent upon governors to call on the single-largest party to stake a claim if no other coalition or party has done so.

 The TVK has 108 MLAs.
 Reduce one because Vijay has won two seats and that makes 107 its effective strength.
 The Congress has offered in writing the support of five MLAs.
 This leaves the TVK short by 6 to hit the 118 simple majority mark.